netket/netket/docs/docs/getting_started.rst

     g = nk.graph.Hypercube(length=20, n_dim=1, pbc=True)

-Then, one must define the systeme to be studied.
+Then, one must define the system to be studied.
 To do so, the first thing to do is usually defining the lattice of the model.
 This is not always required, but it can sometimes avoid errors.
-Seveeral types of Lattices (graphs) are defined in the :ref:`Graph` submodule.
+Several types of Lattices (graphs) are defined in the :ref:`Graph` submodule.

 In the example above we chose a 1-Dimensional chain with 20 sites and